liuzihe02/dft-fft/README.md

 ### A4 Script

 I have set up the A4 lab `matlab` code in the `/a4` folder and relevant data in `/data`.

-To generate figures as in the A4 lab, run the following matlab code (assuming we are in the home directory):
+Most code I've written is in `dft_fft.m`, which is a modified version of th following: (assuming we are in the home directory):

 ```matlab